Frequently Asked Questions

 What are the success rates for IVF, artificial insemination, and IVF with egg donors?

-Success rates can vary depending on various factors, including the woman's age, the quality of sperm and eggs, the expertise of the fertility clinic, and the specific treatment option chosen.
+Success rates can vary depending on various factors, including the woman's age, the quality of sperm and eggs, the expertise of the fertility clinic, and the specific treatment options chosen.
 Generally, IVF success rates are higher than those of artificial insemination.
 IVF with egg donors can offer higher success rates for couples where the woman's egg quality or quantity is a limiting factor.
 Our fertility specialists can provide more specific success rate information based on your circumstances.

 Are there any risks or side effects associated with these treatments?